Colony Surf Ltd

 No analysis available

-I searched for saltwater pool language such as "salt water pool," "saltwater," or "saline pool" and found nothing.
-The building context also indicates there is no pool, so this remains false.
+I searched for saltwater pool language such as "salt water pool," "saltwater," and "saline pool" and found no evidence.
+The building context also indicates there is no pool, so this feature is not supported.

-I searched for explicit references to laundry facilities on each floor, such as "laundry on every floor" or "laundry room on every floor," and found none.
-The remarks only mention a laundromat downstairs, which does not support every-floor laundry.
+I searched the remarks for explicit references to laundry facilities being available on every floor, such as "laundry on every floor" or "laundry room on each floor," and found nothing.
+The listings only mention in-unit washer/dryer and one reference to a laundromat downstairs, which does not support floor-by-floor community laundry.

 Parking is strongly supported for Colony Surf.
-Across the provided listings, many remarks explicitly mention parking, including phrases like "assigned parking stall," "parking is assigned," "one assigned parking stall," and "guest parking."
-This appears consistent across multiple agents and listings, not just a single copy-paste remark.
+Across the provided listings, many remarks explicitly mention parking, including assigned parking stalls, guest parking, and parking included in the fee.
+The evidence appears consistent across multiple agents and is not just a copied checkbox pattern.

 Parking assigned is supported by many current listings and remarks across the building.
 Multiple listings explicitly state phrases like 'one assigned parking stall,' 'Parking is assigned,' '1 assigned parking,' and 'assigned parking as needed,' which aligns with the current MLS parking_features data (10/20 showing ASSIGN).